daniele21/portfolio_analysis/README.md

 ## Contribution

 If you want to contribute in this project for the next release, feel free to contact me.
-You find my contact at the 'contact' section in my [portfolio](https://daniele21.github.io).
+You find my contact at the ** contact** section in my [portfolio](https://daniele21.github.io).

 I need someone who can help me in: